-On this site you will find information about the Board, multi-agency safeguarding policies and procedures, training opportunities, access to e-learning, local agency details and the latest news.
+On this site you will find information about Blackburn with Darwen Local Safeguarding Adults Board (LSAB), multi-agency safeguarding policies and procedures, training opportunities, access to e-learning, local agency details and the latest news.

-The role of the Board is to try to ensure that people in Blackburn with Darwen, who may be at risk as potentially more vulnerable, through physical, emotional/mental illness or disability (including older people) are assisted to keep themselves safe and are protected where necessary by agencies which have that responsibility.
+The role of the Board is to ensure that people in Blackburn with Darwen, who may be at risk of abuse or neglect are assisted to keep themselves safe and are protected where necessary by agencies which have that responsibility.

 The Board also needs to be confident that action is taken by the responsible agencies to investigate cases of alleged abuse and to provide support to people if they have been subject to abuse in any way and to learn and improve from the reviews of serious incidents where adults have died or suffered significant harm.

+Here on the LSAB website there is information for everyone to find out more about making Blackburn with Darwen a safe place for all residents.
 The LSAB is also very keen to listen to the community themselves about what matters to them when it comes to keeping people safe.
-The Board will work closely with its members and the local community to make sure the voices of service users are heard.
+The Board will work closely with its members and the local community to make sure their voice is heard.

-The role of Blackburn with Darwen LSAB is:
+The Role of Blackburn with Darwen LSAB

-Are you concerned about a vulnerable adult?
+Are you concerned about adult experiencing abuse or neglect?

 If the person you are concerned about is over the age of 18 years of age, they need or they may need health and social care support, and you feel they are being abused or at risk of abuse from another person, then they are likely to be an ‘adult at risk’ and you should consider making a safeguarding adult referral.